-Psychosocial Issues in Healthcare I is the first in a series of two courses.
-Begins to examine determinants of health and illness including social, psychological, environmental, spiritual, and cultural dimensions across the lifespan and within the context of health care.
-Concurrent enrollment in NURS 101, NUTR 121, and HUM 131 required.
-Co-listed with NURS 141.
+Psychosocial Issues in Healthcare I examines determinants of health and illness including social, psychological, environmental, spiritual, and cultural dimensions across the lifespan and within the context of health care.

 Students will engage in guided individual study of original, seminal psychology sources and will submit formal written summary and analysis paper (or papers) as primary assessment of learning outcome at terminus of academic quarter.
 They will meet weekly with course instructor to monitor progress and discuss theoretical principles being covered in their research.
 (E)

 Introduction to science of behavior.
 Emphasis on biological foundations of behavior, cognition, learning, intelligence, motivation, memory, personality, and psychological disorders.
 (SS)

 Scientific study of human growth, development, and change throughout life cycle.
 Physical, cognitive, social, personality, and other aspects of the individual examined through successive stages, from prenatal development until death.
 (E)

 Applies principles of science to study of abnormal behavior.
 Develop broad understanding of origin, characteristics, and classification of mental disorders from perspectives of psychological theory and research.
 Introduction to applied areas of diagnosis and assessment incorporated.
 (E)